 What is a day in the life of Aimee is like?

-Oh the hustle… about 1am the night before; obsess over my calendar, plan trips in my head or with my bestie in California, review appointments and lists of things to do… once 7AM rolls around, snooze repeatedly, scramble to make yoga or boxing by 8 and back to the studio to get into the groove.
-Protein shake, coffee, tackle a pile of emails; meet with the designers and review fun things like lighting, floor plans, furniture and tile… add my two cents when I can.
+Oh, the hustle… about 1am the night before; obsess over my calendar, plan trips in my head or with my bestie in California, review appointments and lists of things to do… once 7AM rolls around, snooze repeatedly, scramble to make yoga or boxing by 8 and back to the studio to get into the groove.
+Protein shake, coffee, tackle a pile of emails; meet with the designers and review fun things like lighting, floor plans, furniture, and tile… add my two cents when I can.
 Sometimes in the studio and once in a while at Soho House.
 And the death of me— contracts!
 And then editing them… my creative self isn’t cut out for this but it has to happen.
 Lots of chatting with the tribe, making plans for the week, discussing projects.
-On a good night there’s a fun event happening or dinner with a friend.
-And on a REALLY good night, I go to yoga in the South Loop and have a candlelit date with the skyline 🙂 This year I hope to add dating to the mix— any ‘misters’ from the other blog project out there reading this?
+On a good night, there’s a fun event happening or dinner with a friend.
+And on a really good night, I go to yoga in the South Loop and have a candlelit date with the skyline 🙂 This year I hope to add dating to the mix— any ‘misters’ from the other blog project out there reading this?
 Hey, hey.

 Espresso or tea?
 Gold or silver?
 Wine or vodka?
 Heels or Boots?
 Eyeliner or Lipstick?
-Forest or ocean?
+Forest or the ocean?

 Espresso.
 Bronze.
 Wine- the big red smooth kind from Valle de Guadalupe, Mexico or Spain.
 Boots with heels.
 I’ve been rocking this bright orange lipstick for a minute, but I pledge allegiance to the smoky eye.
 African bush (safari) but a close call- crashing waves are heavenly.

-Let’s talk yoga.
+Let’s talk about yoga.
 You were dead set on getting in that yogi head stand back in November.
 Well?

 I’m upside down!
 This may sound corny, but I feel like I’ve had two lives- one before yoga, and one after.
 And I much prefer the current version.
 It’s a new way of think, thinking and BREATHING- even though I sound like Darth Vader sometimes– those ujjayi breaths really are magic!
 Sweating it out, creating intentions, challenging myself physically and mentally, taking an hour for me, meditating, restoring my mind and being present.
-Its been such a blessing in my life and I thank my best friend, Mercedez for encouraging me to go for it although the heat scared me.
+It’s been such a blessing in my life and I thank my best friend, Mercedez for encouraging me to go for it although the heat scared me.
 To me, yoga is like sleeping or eating- it will be something I do for the rest of my life.
-Apparently it runs in the family because my nieces, mom, sister and even Malik have joined the club.
+Apparently, it runs in the family because my nieces, mom, sister and even Malik have joined the club.
 Maybe Lauren can come teach the PROjECT. tribe once we’re in our new studio space- all us sisters!